stevendonline/OH.DI.Issuer/README.md

 ## Related Projects

-# OH Verifiable Credentail flow
+# OH Verifiable Credentail flows

 This section illustrates some of the basic flows that could be used for issuing, presenting, and validating VC in a sample Issuer app scenario.